YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can an autoimmune disease stop a hair transplant?

 An autoimmune disease can stop or delay a hair transplant when the immune activity directly affects the scalp, hair follicles, healing, or infection risk.
-In that situation, surgery may still be technically possible, but it may be a poor use of donor grafts.
+Then, surgery may still be technically possible, but it may be a poor use of donor grafts.

 There is a big difference between a stable autoimmune condition somewhere else in the body and an active immune process destroying hair follicles in the recipient area.
 A patient with a controlled systemic condition may be a very different case from a patient with inflamed, painful, expanding, or scarred scalp disease.